Calypso (comics): Film

 Calypso Ezili appears in Kraven the Hunter, portrayed by Ariana DeBose as an adult and Diaana Babnicova as a child.
 This version received a potion from her grandmother that she would later use to save Sergei Kravinoff's life and grant him the abilities of nature's greatest predators.
-Sixteen years later, she has become a successful lawyer and a master of archery as she reunites with Sergei (now known as Kraven) and assists him in his hunt for the criminals on his list.
+Sixteen years later, she has become a successful lawyer and a master archer before reuniting with Sergei and assisting him in hunting criminals.